Old Town, New Queens is a Pride Night event at the Britannia Mine Museum. It features drag performances celebrating the 2SLGBTQIA+ community.

 Other Information

-For more information about the Pride event and the attraction, visit britannniaminemusem.ca.
+For more information about the attraction and its events, visit britannniaminemusem.ca.

 To learn more about the venue in general, see our article about the Britannia Mine National Historic Site.